-- 2.2.1 Each year thereafter during the term of office the Board of Education shall hold a meeting on the first Tuesday of December, or as soon thereafter as it is convenient.
-The order of business shall include: - 2.2.1.1 Report of Retiring Chairperson - 2.2.1.2 Election of Chairperson and Vice Chairperson; - 2.2.1.3 Election of BCSTA Provincial Council delegate and alternate delegate; - 2.2.1.4 Election of BCPSEA representative and alternate.
+- 2.2.1 Each year thereafter during the term of office, the Board of Education shall hold elections at the regular board meeting in November to appoint the Chairperson, Vice Chairperson, BCSTA Provincial Representative and BCPSEA Representative and the respective alternates.
+The meeting shall be convened by the Secretary-Treasurer or designate.
+The order of business shall include: - 2.2.1.1 Report of Current Chair; - 2.2.1.2 Election of Chair and Vice Chair; - 2.2.1.3 Election of BCSTA Provincial Council delegate and alternate delegate; - 2.2.1.4 Election of BCPSEA representative and alternate.